 A “plate charge” refers to the cost of adding a printing plate in our flexographic printing process.
 Different from digital, flexographic printing presses require a printing plate for each color that you want to print.
 For example, if your artwork includes blue, yellow, green and red, you will need a printing plate for each one of these colors.
 A plate charge is a one-time charge.
 Over time, these plates do wear down, however, we take care of any new plates that need to be made.
 This is never an additional cost to you.
 The exception to this is when something changes in the artwork.
 Once artwork is changed, an entirely new art file needs to be built and therefore new plates will need to be made.
 Our digital process does not require any plates so you will never see a plate charge if you order your labels digitally.
 The nature of the job will determine which process is best for you.

 There is none.
 There is only a minimum order dollar amount.
 Our minimum order is $275.
 Due to the nature of both the digital printing and flexographic printing processes, there are always up-front costs.
 Our digital printing process will have significantly lower set-up costs, and in many instances, there will be none.
-These costs can be attributed to set-up (i.e. printing plates, screens, additional colors, etc.) and tooling (die cutting tools) charges.
+Flexographic printing comes with costs such as printing plates, screens, additional colors, etc. and tooling (die cutting tools) charges.
+However, flexographic printing is almost always more economical at higher quantities.
 We want to talk to you no matter your order size.

 When you are ready to place an order, you have a couple of options.
 You can submit a request for quote through our website and one of our customer service representatives will reach out to you and begin to get you pricing.
 Another option is that you can call our number at 800-394-6900 and place an order over the phone.
 We will need to get some up-front information from you in order to get the ball rolling.
 Depending on the nature of your project, this process could be very quick or it may take a little extra time to get all of the details just right.
 Either way, you will be absolutely satisfied with your finished product labels.
 We guarantee it.